 In addition, the vertical scale of the QPU distribution is an order of magnitude larger than that of the classical one; the corresponding peak heights are explicitly reported in the figure.

-Only a small fraction of the MC-generated configurations, approximately 0.073 of the total, have zero energy, while the remaining structures are broadly distributed across the accessible energy range.
-In contrast, the QPU output is sharply localised at low energies: about 0.82 of the configurations returned by the annealer lie exactly at $E = 0$, with a secondary, much smaller peak around $E = 1 \times 10^{-6}$~eV.
-This pronounced accumulation of probability at the lowest energies confirms that the QPU preferentially samples energetically favourable configurations, consistent with Boltzmann statistics and the expected thermodynamic behaviour.
-If we were to do an exhaustive search of all possible configurations, we would expect to recover the quantum hardware data as we did for the 28-atom system described in Section~\ref{subsec:es}.
+Only a small fraction of the MC-generated configurations, approximately 7.3\% of the total, have zero energy, while the remaining structures are broadly distributed across the accessible energy range.
+In contrast, the QPU output is sharply localised at low energies: about 82\% of the configurations returned by the annealer lie exactly at $E = 0$, with a secondary, much smaller peak around $E = 1 \times 10^{-6}$~eV.